AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-roles.md

 # Get started with roles

-Roles are used to manage access to assets, resources, and services in AVEVA&trade; Data Hub.
-Roles are assigned to identities, which includes users, groups, and client-credentials clients.
+Use roles to manage access to assets, resources, and services in AVEVA Data Hub.
+Assign roles to identities, which include users, groups, and client-credentials clients.
 See the following topics for more information about roles:

 - [Roles](xref:ccRoles)